bradleyap/Watson-news-sample-room-java/README.md

 ## Let's get started!

-1. Create your own fork of this repository ([what's a fork?](https://help.github.com/articles/fork-a-repo/))
+1. Create a clone or your own fork of this repository ([what's a fork?](https://help.github.com/articles/fork-a-repo/))
-2. Create a local clone of your fork ([Cloning a repository](https://help.github.com/articles/cloning-a-repository/))
+2. If applicable, create a local clone of your fork ([Cloning a repository](https://help.github.com/articles/cloning-a-repository/))

 ## Add your own Watson Alchemy API key to the code
 1. Create a Bluemix account